ulebuntupro/archlinux-grub-bootloader-fixed/README.md

 sudo zsh repair-bootloader-kernel-arch
 ___________________________________________
-please adjust from grub-customizer wich kernel still your default a booting
+please adjust from grub-customizer wich kernel still your default a booting && dont-forget save configuration after open
 ___________________________________________
 im just user lake you as using ai chat gpt (lake asking about sda(carrent im used) sdb sdc sdx nume0xxx and more)
 ___________________________________________